-This degree is for students who wish a broad general education and Michigan K-12 certification as a dance teacher, without a high degree of specialization in dance.
+The Bachelor of Fine Arts degree is intended for students who wish pre-professional and professional preparation in dance and Michigan K-12 certification as a dance teacher.
 Students must successfully complete the performance production requirement, the events attendance requirement and the senior interview as described in the department's Undergraduate Dance Handbook available on the department website, oakland.edu/dance.
 Students should consult with the departmental adviser in the College of Arts and Sciences Advising Office to plan their degree program.